 Many global cultures refer to their matristic epochs as the sacred feminine.
-A Matristic ( partnership) society centred on the traditional thought of the feminine values of nurture, care, cooperation, protection, unconditional mutual respect, reciprocity and connectedness to the Earth – in short, a matristic order recognise all life springs from the feminine.
-While being concerned for the rights and well-being of women, needs arise is broadly involved with source of energy in all its manifestations.
-It is a restoration of the balance to unchecked patriarchy.
+A Matristic ( partnership) society centred on the traditional thought of the feminine values of nurture, care, cooperation, protection, unconditional mutual respect, reciprocity and connectedness to the Earth – in short, a matristic order recognises all life springs from the feminine.
+While being concerned for women’s rights and well-being, needs are broadly involved with a source of energy in all its manifestations.
+It is a restoration of the balance of unchecked patriarchy.

 The Goddess, in all her manifestations, was the symbol of the unity of life in Nature.
 Her power was in water and stone, tomb and cave, animals and birds, snakes and fish, hills, trees, and flowers.
 Hence the holistic and mythopoeic perception of the sacredness and mystery of all there is on earth. (p.
 321)

 The legacy of the All-Mother stretches back many thousands of years.
 It is widely understood to exemplify the evolution of nature worship as expressed in human artistic representation and religious ritual (Baring and Cashford 1993).